ahmedmonged/Python-computing-descriptive-statistics-script-/README.md

 # Descriptive-statistics-Python-script
-this is a script which make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. this script takes inputs and uses data to answer interesting questions about it by computing descriptive statistics.
+this is a script which make use of Python to explore data related to bike share systems for three major cities in the United States Chicago, New York City, and Washington. this script takes inputs and uses data to answer interesting questions about it by computing descriptive statistics.